Humans have been using clubs, spears and other primitive tools to hunt game and defend themselves since the dawn of time.

 Some of the better first aid kits may include a few feet of tubing, but there aren’t many other reliable sources for the material.
 Inner tubes can be used instead of surgical tubing, but they aren’t quite as effective.

 Accordingly, many survivalists and preppers like to keep a few feet of surgical tubing in their bug out bag.

-Surgical tubing is inexpensive, lightweight and doesn’t take up much space, so there are few downsides to throwing a bundle in your pack.
+Surgical tubing is inexpensive, (Amazon Link) lightweight and doesn’t take up much space, so there are few downsides to throwing a bundle in your pack.
 Additionally, surgical tubing can be useful for other applications, such as making a tourniquet.